MatheusVict/GIN-GO-API/README.md

 # Gin user authentication API

-This an API Golang with Gin, that makes jwt authentication and user crud using facade and SOLID pattern
+This an API Golang with Gin, that makes jwt authentication and user crud using hexagonal architecture and SOLID pattern

 ### Technologies used